 But TSN will change this situation by transforming industrial Ethernet standards for railway communication from “I’ll be there as soon as I can” technology to guaranteed on-time data transfer of high priority information, meaning that a single Ethernet network for all data applications can be deployed with confidence.

-TSN’s Impact on Railway Communication Will Benefit Train Operators and Passengers
+TSN’s Impact on Railway Networks Will Benefit Train Operators and Passengers

 What will the benefits be for train operators and passengers?
 Convenience without sacrificing safety.
 Specifically, TSN will help rail operators: